 The school has a no-tolerance policy regarding physical aggression.
-Parents may be called to pick up the student from school if the student is physically aggressive.
-In order for the student to return back to school, a discussion with parents and the student along with the appropriate staff members and administrator will take place to ensure the problem does not reoccur.
+If you are physically aggressive, your parents may be called to pick you up from school.
+In extreme cases, law enforcement may be called.
+To return to school, you must participate in a discussion with your parents, the appropriate staff members, and the administrator to ensure the problem does not reoccur.

-Cell Phones- updated
+Cell Phones

-Middle school students may bring a cell phone to school however, they may not have it turned on or use it during the day.
-Cell phones found with middle school students without permission during school hours will be confiscated and kept in the office until the end of the day.
+Middle school students may bring a cell phone to school but may not turn it on or use it during the day.
+If you are found with a cell phone during school hours, it will be confiscated and kept in the office until the end of the day.
+Upon the third infraction, your will be required to keep your cell phone at school overnight.